unRob/milpa/.milpa/docs/milpa/command/spec.md

     # there's only one argument, it would mean all arguments after the command name
     # (not including options)
     variadic: true
+    # argument values can come from many sources:
+    # dirs, files, milpa, script or static can be used for any argument
+    # if specified, arguments will be validated by default before running the command
+    values:
+      # autocompletes directory names only, if a prefix is passed
+      # then it'll be used as a prefix to search from
+      dirs: "prefix"
+      # autocompletes files with the given extensions, if any
+      files: [yaml, json, hcl]
+      # milpa runs the subcommand and offers an option for every line of stdout
+      # Options and arguments may be used within go templates.
+For example,
+      # the following would execute `milpa itself increments --scheme semver`
+      milpa: itself increments {{ Opt "scheme" }}
+      # script runs the provided command with `bash -c "$script"` and offers
+      # each line of stdout as an option during autocomplete
+      # go templates can be used in `script` as well
+      script: git tag -l {{ Opt "prefix" }}
+      # arguments can be validated to be part of a static set of values
+      static: [micro, patch, minor, major]
+      # when using script or milpa values, wait at most this
+      # amount of seconds before giving up during autocomplete or validation
+      timeout: 10
+      # only suggest these as autocompletions but don't validate them before running
+      suggest-only: true

 # options, also known as flags, are specified as a map
 options: